Free Chicago Kids and Kites Festival.

 There was once a cricket field just to the west of the hill that gave it its name but is now gone and replaced by four regulation soccer fields with permanently anchored goals.

-If you look at the map above you’ll see “The Magic Hedge” which is part of the Montrose Point Bird Sanctuary and is a well known location for birding during spring and fall migratory season.
+If you look at the map above you’ll see the Montrose Point Bird Sanctuary.
+Within it is “The Magic Hedge” a well known location for birding during spring and fall migratory season.
 It was originally an area that the Park District never bothered to maintain or mow and became popular with birds passing through Chicago.
 Because this part of the park juts out into the lake it’s a logical place for tired birds to land.
+More info here.